 When it comes time to count sheep, it’s made that much easier when you have a cozy, comfortable bed to sink into.
 If your mattress is sagging or doesn’t feel right, you may be losing sleep tossing and turning through the night.
 It may be time to get a new bed, and it doesn’t have to break the bank.
 You can find a mattress that fits your budget that also best suits your sleeping style for a more restful, relaxing sleep.

 Today’s modern developments include the arrival of several new helpful apps that can help you track your sleep, monitor your diabetes and improve your health.

 Fooducate helps you lose weight by tracking your calories and macros, in addition to your daily fitness and exercise.
 Available for iOS only, it will integrate with the Health app on your Apple Watch, iPhone or iPad.

-This app is designed to help you keep an eye on your diabetes by tracking and compiling critical data like your blood sugar, insulin, medication and food.
-It’s especially easy to monitor with compatibility for your desktop, tablet and mobile app.
+This app is designed to help you keep an eye on your diabetes by tracking and compiling critical data like blood sugar, insulin, medication and food.
+It’s effortless to monitor with compatibility for your desktop, tablet and mobile app.